PITT-HOPKINS SYNDROME

 Scientific background

-Muscle hypotonia is seen in the first year of life and most children are described as quiet during this period.
-A severe global developmental disorder is usually present.
+Muscle hypotonia is noticeable in the first year of life, and most children are described as calm during this period.
+In most cases, there is a severe global developmental disorder.
 On average, affected children learn to walk between the ages of 3 and 4.
-Speech development is severely impaired or absent with many affected individuals knowing only a few words.
+Speech development is severely impaired or absent; many affected children have only a few words in their vocabulary.
 Their mood is usually described as cheerful.
 Repetitive hand movements such as waving or clapping are frequently observed.
-About 60% have episodes of hyperventilation and/or apnea while awake that are not related to epileptic activity and almost half of the patients have epilepsy.
-Severe congenital malformations are rare, and chronic constipation is often present.
-Growth is usually unaffected, and about one-third develop microcephaly.
-MRI may reveal a corpus callosum deficiency and ventricular dilation.
-Half of the children have myopia or strabismus.

 Differential diagnoses include Angelman syndrome and Mowat-Wilson syndrome, as well as Rett syndrome and Joubert syndrome.